jsrocket/espruino/devicerc/readme_browser.md

  - Arg: (optional) - Whatever is set here will be passed into your function.

 **Returns**
  - The return value of the function called.

+ **Important Note!** - The function being called MUST return a value.

 ```
 myDevice.function("FUNCTION-NAME", ARG).then(r=>{ console.log(r); });